MK-Codecademy/itinerary-app/README.md

 The current status of tasks can be found on the [project board](https://github.com/MK-Codecademy/itinerary-app/projects/1).
 Feel free to assign yourself and get involved.

+For guidelines on how to start contributing, please read the [CONTRIBUTING.md](https://github.com/MK-Codecademy/itinerary-app/blob/master/CONTRIBUTING.md) file.

 ## Stack

 - [React](https://reactjs.org/) - A JavaScript library for building user interfaces.